EGI-Federation/cloud-info-provider/README.md

  - if you are generating information for OpenStack, you will also need to install python-novaclient.

-On RHEL you will also need to enable the [EPEL repository](http://fedoraproject.org/wiki/EPEL) for python-defusedxml.
+On RHEL you will also need to enable the [EPEL repository](http://fedoraproject.org/wiki/EPEL) for python-defusedxml that is required for the OpenNebula provider.

 ### Binary packages